impostorsguides/impostorsguides.github.io/rbenv/part-2/2-r-content.md

 }
 ```

 This is the same spec as the previous one, but for the `fish` shell.
-And that's the last spec for `rbenv shell`!
+Instead of testing that certain `bash` code is printed to the screen, we test that certain `fish` code is printed.

+### Testing **what** code does vs. testing **how** it does it

+One final note- when we assert that certain code is printed to the screen (as we do for many of the tests above), we're testing implementation instead of behavior.
+This is considered by many programmers to be less-than-great practice:

+> <div style="margin: 2em; border-bottom: 1px solid grey"></div>
+>
+> Tests that are independent of implementation details are easier to maintain since they don't need to be changed each time you make a change to the implementation.
+They're also easier to understand since they basically act as code samples that show all the different ways your class's methods can be used, so even someone who's not familiar with the implementation should usually be able to read through the tests to understand how to use the class.
+>
+> [Google Testing Blog](https://web.archive.org/web/20230327072205/https://testing.googleblog.com/2013/08/testing-on-toilet-test-behavior-not.html){:target="_blank" rel="noopener"}
+>
+> <div style="margin: 2em; border-bottom: 1px solid grey"></div>
+>
+> When I test for behavior, I’m saying:
+>
+> “I don’t care how you come up with the answer, just make sure that the answer is correct under this set of circumstances.”
+>
+> When I test for implementation, I’m saying:
+>
+> “I don’t care what the answer is, just make sure you do this thing while figuring it out.”
+>
+> \- [LaunchScout.com](https://web.archive.org/web/20230323231337/https://launchscout.com/blog/testing-behavior-vs-testing-implementation){:target="_blank" rel="noopener"}
+>
+> <div style="margin: 2em; border-bottom: 1px solid grey"></div>
+>
+> If I “verify” that my car works by checking for the presence of various parts, then I haven’t really actually verified anything.
+I haven’t demonstrated that the system under test (the car) actually meets spec (can drive).
+>
+> If I test the car by actually driving it, then the questions of whether the car has various components become moot.
+If for example the car can travel down the road, we don’t need to ask if the car has wheels.
+If it didn’t have wheels it wouldn’t be moving.
+>
+> All of our “implementation” questions can be translated into more meaningful “behavior” questions.
+>
+> - Does it have an ignition? -> Can it start up?
+> - Does it have an engine and wheels? -> Can it drive?
+> - Does it have brakes? -> Can it stop?
+>
+> Lastly, behavior tests are better than implementation tests because behavior tests are more loosely coupled to the implementation.
+I ask “Can it start up?” instead of “Does it have an engine?” then I’m free to, for example, change my car factory from a gasoline-powered car factory to an electric car factory without having to change the set of tests that I perform.
+In other words, behavior tests enable refactoring.
+>
+> [Code With Jason](https://web.archive.org/web/20230209001509/https://www.codewithjason.com/testing-implementation-vs-behavior-rails/){:target="_blank" rel="noopener"}
+>
+> <div style="margin: 2em; border-bottom: 1px solid grey"></div>
+>

-One final note- it seems to me that testing for the output of specific code to be evaluated by `eval` could make the test more brittle.
+Testing for the output of specific code to be evaluated by `eval` makes the test more brittle.
 It's testing the implementation instead of testing the result.
 If the code which is output gets refactored somehow, the tests would break.

-Therefore that wouldn't be a green-to-green refactor.
-If instead we test that running the command had the intended effect of the command under test, then we could refactor the implementation of that command without breaking its test.
+What if we instead test that running `rbenv shell` results in a change to our shell's Ruby version?
+Then we could refactor the implementation of that command without breaking its test.
 For example, instead of:

 ```
 @test "shell version" {